How do we assess the risks in our daily lives?

 Risk level 2

 - public transport (bus, train, subway, tram) with a mask and a distance of more than one meter

-- in the wild with several people without masks and a distance which is sometimes less than one metre
+- in nature with several people without masks and a distance which is sometimes less than one meter

-- eating outdoors, distance of one metre between people
+- eating outdoors, distance of one meter between people

 - covered market with mask and non-accessible displays